-Students are responsible for proper care of textbooks, locks, materials, supplies and equipment.
-We understand supplies and materials wear over time.
+Students are responsible for the proper care of Chromebooks, textbooks, locks, materials, supplies, and equipment.
+We understand that supplies and materials wear out over time.
 We expect students to treat school property with respect and care.
-Students are, therefore, responsible for damage to or loss of school owned items.
+Students are, therefore, responsible for damage to or loss of school-owned items.
 A student will be assigned a fine for improper care leading to damage or loss of school owned items.
-Textbooks, specifically, are rather costly to replace.
+Chromebooks and textbooks, specifically, are rather costly to replace.
 Therefore, teachers may require students to use book covers to protect textbooks.
 Do not store papers or materials in textbooks.
-Writing or marking is text is prohibited.
+Writing or marking in text is prohibited.